 These all have different ways of training, and they all have pluses and negatives.
 Sacrificing injury resilience and flexibility for more weight, or sacrificing run time to look like Hercules, they all are trained differently.

 Along with this, our bodies adapt over time to different training and techniques.
-What I’m doing now, would not have been effective for where I was 15 years ago (though it would have been better then what my wresting coach had me do).
+What I’m doing now, would not have been effective for where I was 15 years ago (though it would have been better than what my wrestling coach had me do).

 What is the prescribed warmup?

 Warm-up is specific to the main lift unless you are working out in the morning.
-Non-main lifts and bodyweight exercises don’t require you to warm up, you have already done that throughout the day.
+Non-main lifts and bodyweight exercises don’t require you to warm up, you have already done that throughout the rest of your training.

-If you workout in the A.M, do 5 minutes of something to get your heart moving (i.e. jump rope, biking, running, burpees, etc.) Then do hip thrusters until your posterior chain feels warmed up.
+If you workout in the A.M, do 5 minutes of something to get your heart moving (i.e. jump rope, biking, running, burpees, etc.) Then do good mornings, Romanian deadlifts, and cossack squats until your posterior chain feels warmed up.
 Main lift warmups are always, bar weight by # of planned reps during the first set, then add 25lbs to each side and then do half of the reps you did before, then take off the 50lbs and 45lbs to each side, and do 1 rep, then add 25lbs to each side and do 1 rep, then take off the 50lbs and add 45lbs to each side and do 1 rep, rinse and repeat until you reach your working weight.
 Then take a 3-minute rest and then begin.

 What does FSAP stand for?